alex634/astrolabe/README.md

 ## Introduction

 This is a geospatial querying language built to query OSM XML data.
 OverpassQL already exists for this purpose, but the syntax is overly complicated to achieve simple things.
-The goal of this language is to be much more simple for average people to use.
+The goal of this language is to be much simpler for average people to use.
 Most functionality is provided through built-in methods rather than using complex syntactical features.
 As of now, this is an incomplete language in that it is missing many built-in methods and some syntactical features, but it is functional.
 OSM data can currently be returned.

 ## Usage

 ### Setting up the Database

 Before the query interpreter can be used, a PostgreSQL database must be set up and loaded with OSM data.
-Since the full data set for OSM is incredibly large, it is suggested to use a small region.
+Since the full dataset for OSM is incredibly large, it is suggested to use a small region.
 You can access specific regions from [Geofabrik.de](https://download.geofabrik.de/).
 Geofabrik's downloads are compressed, so it is suggested to use osmconvert to convert from `.osm.pbf` to `.osm` format.
 If it is necessary to combine two or more regions, it is also suggested to use `osmium`, specifically the `merge` subcommand.

 Once suitable OSM data is ready, you may import it with a Python utility function provided in the utils folder (osmpsgldr.py).
-You only need to download the Python file to import, the rest of the repository does not need to be downloaded.
-Many systems will come with this, but you may have to install `psycopg2` with pip to be able to interface with a PostgreSQL server.
+You only need to download the Python file to import.
+The rest of the repository does not need to be downloaded.
+Many Linux systems will come with this, but you may have to install `psycopg2` with pip to be able to interface with a PostgreSQL server.
 The Python program will tell you what arguments to use if called with nothing, but the arguments are provided here for reference:

 `usage: osmpsgldr.py [-h] -i INPUT -s HOST -p PORT -d DATABASE -w PASSWORD -u USER`